 Why educate people about insects ?

 When we talk about the loss of biodiversity, we often talk more about big animals.
-But, the extinction rate of insects is two times more higher than for vertebrates.
-This extinction could lead a worldwide catastrophe because of all the biodiversity is threatened.
+But, the extinction rate of insects is two times higher than for vertebrates.
+This extinction could lead to a worldwide catastrophe because of all the biodiversity that is threatened.
 Why ?
-There is three mains reasons:
+There are three mains reasons:

 1/ Insects are the major food resource for a lot of animals.

-2/ Without pollinators, crops will disappear and our diet will be constraint.
+2/ Without pollinators, crops will disappear and our diet will be constrained.

 3/ Insects are essentials for the health of the soils because they have an impact on the nutrient recycling.